AliTigui/worldtrivia/README.md

    - Mods can change community url text.
    - The App send mail on inbox instead of creating mod conversation.
    - Fixed the read me and added a GIF to show how the app works.
+- v0.11
+   - Mods can set background image and text color that match with it.
+   - Now the game support images questions